dva81/dva81.github.io/_posts/2024-07-19-advanced-pipeline-AzureDevOps.md

 ![Get the Solution](https://github.com/user-attachments/assets/1ca58311-b0c7-4854-a3b3-99b42f81540f)

-The first three jobs are simple but before those start the Checkout – job creates / clones the Github repo on the agent.
+The first three jobs are simple.Before they start, the Checkout – job creates / clones the Github repo on the agents file system.
 This way we can use that location to clean the repository before unpacking the solution in that location.

 ![Checkout](https://github.com/user-attachments/assets/48762fd5-985f-4876-a374-871ae7cd5893)